 All funds collected for Leap-for-a-Cure are donated to improve treatment, education, and awareness of brain cancer in the Omaha community and especially at Methodist Estabrook Cancer Center.
 All donations are tax deductible.
 We want this disease to give hope, not death, to its many victims.

-So far, LFAC has purchased a much needed Functional MRI (fMRI) for Methodist Hospital, which is beneficial to anyone who has brain trauma or a tumor, and a StealthMerge, which is beneficial for neurosurgerons during brain surgery.
+So far, LFAC has purchased a much needed Functional MRI (fMRI) for Methodist Hospital, which is beneficial to anyone who has brain trauma or a tumor, and the first StealthMerge, which is beneficial for neurosurgerons during brain surgery.
 In addition, LFAC hosted and funded the first Brain Tumor Conference at Estabrook Cancer Center, which surpassed expectations in attendance and involvement.
-And proudly, LFAC donated $50,000 to the Tissue Bank at Methodist Estabrook Cancer Center in 2011.
-Currently, LFAC is working to purchase the $300,000 SteatlhMerge upgrade.
+Most recently, LFAC donated $50,000 to the Tissue Bank at Methodist Estabrook Cancer Center in 2011 and in 2013 purchased a $300,000 SteatlhMerge upgrade.
+Currently, LFAC is working toward a therapy pool for post-surgical patients at Methodist Hospital.

 A very special thank you goes to the following people: Heather’s sisters Michele and Amy for purchasing the domain and helping organize the website ideas; Cousin Trent for creating the Leap-for-a-Cure website; and all of our friends and family for the continued support, prayers, and gifts to help us fight and win against this disease.

 Each donation may be one small step for research, but many donations become one giant LEAP FOR A CURE!

 Founded in July 2008 by the family of Heather Roberts, Leap-for-a-Cure is associated with the Nebraska Methodist Hospital Foundation.
 The organization was formed to provide improved awareness, education, and treatment for brain cancer patients at Methodist Estabrook Cancer Center.